revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 3. Which statement out of the following is best for encapsulation?

 a) It gives ability to a child class to access properties from parent class.
-b) It has the ability to hide the unwanted complex implementation from the user
+b) It has the ability to hide the unwanted complex implementation from the user.
 c) It wraps up the data members and member functions of a class in a single unit.
 d) It gives different meaning to same function in different classes.